hugolatendresse/15618-final-project/index.md

 ## Summary

 We will add support for Mixture of Experts (MoE) Transformer models to the FlexFlow Serve framework.
+In particular, we will add support for models that use MoE in their MLP layers.
 Once we are able to successfully run inference with the model on FlexFlow, we will benchmark its per-token latency and throughput on a node with four V100 GPUs against a standard, non-accelerated service setting.

 ## Background